On the Exponential decay for Compressible Navier-Stokes-Korteweg equations with a Drag Term: Assumptions and main result

 and

-The method to prove global existence of weak solution to the Navier-Stokes-Korteweg is linked to the two-hydrodynamic system introduced in \cite{BrDeZa}, the extension of the B\"ohm identity proved in \cite{BrCoNoVi}, the generalization of the dissipation inequality used in \cite{Ju} for the quantum Navier-Stokes system and established in \cite{JuMa} and the renormalized solutions introduced in \cite{LaVa}.
-The addition of a drag term $r_3 \rho u$ does not change the result because the $\kappa$-entropy remains uniform and the term $\rho u$ is already in the time derivative for compactness.
+The method, used in \cite{BrVaYu}, to prove global existence of weak solution to the Navier-Stokes-Korteweg is linked to the two-hydrodynamic system introduced in \cite{BrDeZa}, the extension of the B\"ohm identity proved in \cite{BrCoNoVi}, the generalization of the dissipation inequality used in \cite{Ju} for the quantum Navier-Stokes system and established in \cite{JuMa} and the renormalized solutions introduced in \cite{LaVa}.

+Here, the addition of a drag term $r_2 \, \rho \, u$ does not change the result because the $\kappa$-entropy remains uniform and the term $\rho \, u$ is already in the time derivative for compactness.

-\begin{rem} Note the recent paper \cite{AlBr} where the authors have proved a sobolev inequality which could help to enlarge the range of viscosities namely
+\begin{rem} Note the recent paper \cite{AlBr} where the authors have proved a Sobolev inequality which could help to enlarge the range of viscosities namely

-with $2/3< \alpha <+\infty$. \end{rem}
+with $\dfrac{2}{3}< \alpha <+\infty$. \end{rem}